Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 5

 During this session, I had a lot of trouble with functions.
 My return values were not saving into my main function.
 I have yet to turn in a flow chart or source code because of this.
 I will continue to try before submitting it.
 I hope that with all this trouble, the knowledge that I gain will stick with me and I don't make these mistakes in the future.
 I am looking forward to using standard libraries and discovering what all they contain.
 Moving forward I would like to use these new tools throughout the rest of this course and further into my programming career.

+## Assignment 6

+During this assignment I learned about the importance of passing parameters through my processing and output functions.
+I also experienced trouble with concatenating strings and integers.
+It was interesting using the same activity, as you can see the difference from assignment to assignment.
+Using functions seems to make your main program extremely simple to read.
+One thing that would improve my programs is knowing how to change precision.
+I would prefer some variables without decimals, but python adds them regardless.
+I am excited to learn about standard libraries and use already made functions in my programs.
+I plan to use these tools throughout this programming course and hopefully further into my programming career.